refinedev/refine/documentation/blog/2021-10-25-mail-subscription-with-refine.md

 ---
 title: Create E-mail Subscription Panel with Refine and Strapi
 description: We will make a web application that allows you to quickly create subscribers and send emails to your subscribers in a simple way.
-We’ll use refine to develop the frontend easily and strapi for backend solutions.
+We’ll use Refine to develop the frontend easily and strapi for backend solutions.
 slug: e-mail-subscription-panel-with-refine
 authors: melih
-tags: [refine, strapi, react, tutorial]
+tags: [Refine, strapi, react, tutorial]
 image: https://refine.ams3.cdn.digitaloceanspaces.com/website/static/img/placeholder.png
 hide_table_of_contents: false
 ---

 :::caution

-This post was created using version 3.x.x of **refine**.
-Although we plan to update it with the latest version of **refine** as soon as possible, you can still benefit from the post in the meantime.
+This post was created using version 3.x.x of **Refine**.
+Although we plan to update it with the latest version of **Refine** as soon as possible, you can still benefit from the post in the meantime.

-You should know that **refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
+You should know that **Refine** version 4.x.x is backward compatible with version 3.x.x, so there is no need to worry.
 If you want to see the differences between the two versions, check out the [migration guide](https://refine.dev/docs/migration-guide/).

 Just be aware that the source code example in this post have been updated to version 4.x.x.

 :::

 We will make a web application that allows you to quickly create subscribers and send emails to your subscribers in a simple way.
-We’ll use refine to develop the frontend easily and strapi for backend solutions.
+We’ll use Refine to develop the frontend easily and strapi for backend solutions.

 <!--truncate-->

-Let's start by creating our strapi and refine projects.
+Let's start by creating our strapi and Refine projects.

 ## Creating API with `Strapi`